 It is notable that the X-T200 has a hotshoe, while the P900 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X-T200 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the P900 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Nikon P900 Manual.
+Further information on the features and operation of the X-T200 and P900 can be found, respectively, in the Fujifilm X-T200 Manual (free pdf) or the online Nikon P900 Manual.